-Note: The KINCISE[TM] System Automated Surgical Impactor is not manufactured nor supplied by Spierings Orthopaedics B.V., but is available from the distributor.
+Note: The KINCISETM System Automated Surgical Impactor and KINCISETM System Manual Handle are not manufactured nor supplied by Spierings Orthopaedics B.V., but are available from the distributor.

 1.2 Utilization

 - The Blades are designed and warranted for single use only. - Before use, clean and sterilize the instruments that are supplied non-sterile (see section 2 'Device (re)processing'). - Before clinical use, the surgeon shall thoroughly understand all aspects of the surgical procedure and the limitations of the instrumentation. - If applicable, available radiographic templates shall be used to assist in the preoperative prediction of component size and type. - See Section 3 'Surgical Technique' for additional procedural information.